mitodl/micromasters/grades/README.md

 ### Load grades

 Note that users will have usernames from the platform on which they took the exams (e.g. MITx Online).
 If necessary, use the social_auths to convert the usernames of the exam platform to Micromasters usernames.
+(See exams/README.md for additional details.)

 Steps:
 - Copy the spreadsheet to your computer
 - If necessary replace usernames with Micromasters usernames (see note above)
 - Copy the spreadsheet in your pasteboard:
    - `cat <.csv file> | pbcopy`
-   - Connect to the Hiroku instance for MM
+   - Connect to the Heroku instance for MM
    - Create a .csv:
       - `cat > [grades.csv] ENTER`
       - [paste]